 Recurrent infections are commonly noticed in individuals that have;

-- Obstruction: which could be caused by stones in the kidney, ureter, or bladder causing obstruction to the flow of urine.
+- Obstruction: this could be caused by stones in the kidney, ureter, or bladder causing obstruction to the flow of urine.
 In Children, a congenital condition known as Posterior Urethral Valve (PUV) can cause obstruction.
 This obstruction causes urine to accumulate in the system, and urine accumulation/stasis favors the growth of bacteria and other microorganisms.

 - Immunosuppression: which can bee is seen sometimes in pregnancy, poorly controlled diabetes, elderly people, IV drug users, etc.